ldlazo/DataDrill/README.md

 ### Run
-- The pipeline can be run with command `run_pipeline.py`, also, you can pass parameters as `run_pipeline.py -parameter1 val1 -parameter2 val2`,
+- the pipeline can be run with command `run_pipeline.py`, also, you can pass parameters as `run_pipeline.py -parameter1 val1 -parameter2 val2`,
   such as save paths, verbose or plot and all of them are described in `run_pipeline.py` in parse_opt().
 You don't have to pass any of them